Acronix98/Paul/README.md

 # Paul
-A bot that learns and mimics the personality of the user.
+An A.I. assistant that mimics its users.